Blogs

 For loans issued or consolidated on or after July 1, 2026, only two repayment options will be available instead of the multiple income-based repayment plans currently available.

-1. Standard Repayment Plan
+Tiered Standard Repayment Plan

 This plan will require fixed monthly payments over 10 to 25 years, depending on the total amount borrowed.
+Borrowers may choose to pay down their loan balances faster than the repayment term without facing pre-payment penalties.

-1. Repayment Assistance Plan (RAP) This will be the only income-based payment plan available to new borrowers.
-Payments will be determined based on the borrower’s adjusted gross income.
+This will be the only income-based repayment plan available to new borrowers.
+Payments will be determined based on the borrower’s adjusted gross income and family size.
 The minimum payment will be $10 per month for those with an annual income of under $10,000, and the maximum payment will be 10% of the adjusted gross income of $100,000 a year or more.
-Borrowers enrolled in RAP will have their remaining student loans canceled after 30 years of payments.
-The RAP plan will be the only repayment plan eligible for the Public Service Loan Forgiveness program.
+A borrower’s monthly payment will be reduced by $50 per dependent child.

 Under RAP, borrowers will no longer see their loans grow while they are in repayment, as the government will waive any interest remaining after a borrower makes their monthly payment.
 For example, if a monthly payment is $50, but the borrower owes $75 in interest, the remaining $25 will be waived.
+Additionally, if a borrower’s monthly payment does not reduce their principal balance by at least $50, the government will contribute enough to ensure their principal decreases by $50.

 For borrowers with loans taken out before July 1, 2026